Icehawk78/Kardashev/Rules.md

 ### Phase 1: Bidding

 In this phase players bid their resources to claim exploration rights.
 At the beginning of each round, each player draws and reveals a tile from the bag.
-Each player secretly decides how many resources they are willing and able to pay, and holds that many colonies (to represent resources) in their hand.
+Each player secretly decides how many of each resource they are willing to pay, and holds those resource tokens in their hand.
 All players reveal their bids simultaneously.
-The player with the highest bid places their die in the first box on the "Bid Order" box on the board.
-The player with the second highest bid places their die in the second box, and so on.
-If there is a tie for any bid, those players roll to determine the winner.
+Place your die with the amount bid face-up on the "Bid" section on the board.
+If multiple players bid the same amount, those players roll their die to break the tie.
-The player who won the bid chooses which tile they want, and pays the player who drew it.
-If they wish to keep their own tile, they pay the bank.
-Pay the amount bid by the player next in the Bid Order.
-Move your die into the Turn Order box to signify which order you wish to take you turn.
-This continues until all players have chosen a tile and their turn order.
-The player who came last in Bid Order pays 0 resources.
+The player in the highest "Bid" slot chooses their placement in the turn order, and moves their die to the matching "Turn" section on the board.
+They then choose which tile they wish to place.
+If you choose an opponent's tile, you pay the next lowest bid to that player.
+If you choose your own tile, pay the next lowest bid to the bank.
+Place the tile on your role card.

+Turn order and tile selection continues to the next highest roll.
+The last player must take the remaining tile and remaining turn order spot.
+They do not pay any resources.
+(Note: if one or more players bid 0, additional players will end up paying 0 resources)
 If there are not enough empty spaces left to explore, players will no longer draw tiles at the beginning of each round.
 Bidding continues as before, but each player will pay the bank and choose only their turn order.

+***Insert example here once I figure out wtf to say***

 ### Phase 2: Exploration & Actions
 At the beginning of your turn, place the tile you chose on an unexplored space.
 Exploration must be done in the blue zone until there are 3 or fewer blue spaces left unexplored.
 You may choose to place the tile with either side face up.
 If you place a destroyed planet tile, you may collect any resource from the bank.

 Each turn, you may take 1 base action, 1 research action, and 1 additional action of your choice, in any order.
+Place your action marker next to the action you take.
+You make take duplicate actions.
 Finalize all effects from an action before taking your next action.
 Some technologies cause slight changes in the base actions.

 #### Base Actions

-**_Build Colony/Colonize_** - You may build a level 1 colony on a tile adjacent to another of your colonies, or on a tile occupied by your fleet.
+**_Build/Upgrade Colony_** - You may place a colony cube on a tile colonized by you, adjacent to another of your colonies, or on a tile occupied by your fleet.
+The colony level is determined by the number of colony cubes on the tile.
+You can only build up to a level 3 colony.
 Cost: 1🍐+1💎

-**_Upgrade Colony_** - You may upgrade one of your colonies by 1 level, up to level 3.
-Cost: 1🍐+1💎

 **_Build Fleet_** - You may build a fleet on a colonized planet tile with a military symbol, up to the level of the colony.
 If there is already a fleet on this tile, it is destroyed.

 **_Upgrade Fleet_** - You may upgrade an existing fleet by 1 level, up to level 3, providing it is on a colonized planet tile with a military symbol.

-**_Harvest_** - You collect resources from every colonized planet tile with a resource symbol (1 card per colony level).
+**_Harvest_** - You may collect resources from every colonized planet tile with a resource symbol (1 card per colony level).
 If there are multiple resource symbols, you may choose which resources to produce.

 <img src="/images/Harvest_Ex1.png" width="600px"/>
 <img src="/images/Harvest_Ex2.png" />